 For walleye action, the guide recommends fishing Stinkers Bay from Carcajou Point to the Rock River inlet, or Gilbert Bay, on the south side of the inlet, down to Haights Bay during the early and late low-light periods.
 “Stinkers Bay is full of springs, which offer warmer water in the winter,” he says.
-“You can catch fish by vertically jigging, but because the lake is so shallow and the water is a clear as it gets all year, you have to be very quiet; even the sound of cleats on the ice as you walk will spook the fish.
+“You can catch fish by vertically jigging, but because the lake is so shallow and the water is as clear as it gets all year, you have to be very quiet; even the sound of cleats on the ice as you walk will spook the fish.
 These walleyes tend to roam anyway, so you’re better off using tip-ups or tip-downs and letting the fish come to you.”

-Koshkonong has a 2-fish daily bag limit and a 26-inch length limit on northern pike.
+Koshkonong has a 2-fish daily bag limit and a 26-inch length limit on the northern pike.
 When targeting these predators, Walton uses a Single Wire or a Quick-Strike Predator Rig, depending on the size of the baitfish, and hangs it under a rail-type tip-up that allows ambient light to reach the baitfish and the rig’s spinner blade.
 He recommends pursuing pike closer to shore, especially near marshes or river inlets.
 “We get into some pretty shallow water when fishing pike,” he says, “but we still try to work the whole water column.
-Pike often like to cruise high, just below the ice, so we set baits high, at mid depth and close to the bottom.
+Pike often like to cruise high, just below the ice, so we set baits high, at mid-depth, and close to the bottom.
 Sometimes the water is only a couple of feet deep and the bait hangs just a few inches below the tip-up spool.”

 Just off Otter Creek in Haights Bay is prime pike territory, he adds, but moving water in this area can make ice conditions sketchy.
-Use common sense and caution when fishing this area.
+Use common sense and caution when fishing in this area.

 For winter crappies and the occasional bluegill or perch, the guide recommends fishing the west side of Stony Point.
 “There are springs along here, too, but again the water is shallow and the fish skittish.
 You can jig for them, but most anglers use tip-downs and stay very quiet on the ice.”

 2. Ice-out on Koshkonong usually occurs in late March, but most anglers find the hottest early-spring walleye action in the Rock River.
 “The peak run usually happens around the second week of April,” says Walton.
-“There’s a lot of rocky, sandy and woody cover in the river, as well as deeper holes and feeding flats.
+“There’s a lot of rocky, sandy, and woody cover in the river, as well as deeper holes and feeding flats.
 The fishing is pretty phenomenal from the WI-106 Bridge (upstream from Ft.
 Atkinson) down to the lake.”

 Walleyes travel upstream in waves, resting in deeper holes and feeding in the shallows, during the journey.
 The guide usually starts each day at the 106 bridge and fishes his way downstream, vertically jigging the holes and edges of holes, and pitching into the shallows.